emlid/Navio-SDK-Windows-IoT/README.md

 1. Install Visual Studio 2015 Community edition or greater (but not Express) with developer tools (required for IoT). https://go.microsoft.com/fwlink/p/?LinkId=534599
 2. Create your preferred Universal Windows Platform project (various languages and program/component types).
-3. On the project(s) directly using the Emlid hardwre, right click then "Manage NuGet Packages", select "All" and enable "pre-release", then search for "Emlid.WindowsIoT.Hardware" (https://www.nuget.org/packages/Emlid.WindowsIoT.Hardware).
+3. On the project(s) directly using the Emlid hardwre, right click then "Manage NuGet Packages", select "All" and enable "pre-release", then search for "Emlid.WindowsIot.Hardware" (https://www.nuget.org/packages/Emlid.WindowsIot.Hardware).
 4. Enter some code which uses the hardware classes (see samples for ideas).
 5. On the toolbar select "Debug" build configuration and "ARM" processor architecture, then click "Remote Machine..." to build, deploy and run on your IoT device.
 See the Microsoft IoT samples for instructions how to connect.